Garlic Chutney Powder Recipe

 Eating garlic can have wonderful health benefits.
 Consuming it in raw form tends to result in bad breath.
 However, if you combine it with spices, the "bad breath" effect should be less noticeable.
 In garlic chutney powder, we use raw garlic that's been warmed.
 As garlic is a natural preservative, you can store garlic chutney powder up to a month and a half at room temperature.
 The other ingredients used in this recipe are either fried ones, like the split black gram or Bengal gram dal, peanuts, etc, or dried ones, like copra and tamarind.
 Hence, shelf life will be longer.

-Eating this powder daily in one or two teaspoons helpings has benefits for your health.
+Eating this powder daily one or two teaspoons has benefits for your health.
 It has the potential to help:

 - lowering bad cholesterol,